digiapulssi/zabbix-sonicmq-monitoring/README.md

 older than 2 minutes (120s).
 This can be modified by editing SMQ_MON_OUTPUT_MAX_AGE value in /etc/zabbix/scripts/sonicmq_env.sh.

-Alternatively you can change SMQ_MON_CRON_MODE into 1 to disable running monitor from Zabbix scripts and configure script /etc/zabbix/scripts/sonicmq_update_stats.sh to run from cron job instead.
+Alternatively you can change SMQ_MON_CRON_MODE in same file to 1 to disable running monitor from Zabbix scripts and configure script /etc/zabbix/scripts/sonicmq_update_stats.sh to run from cron job instead.
 In this mode, SMQ_MON_OUTPUT_MAX_AGE should also be set to 0 (i.e. run always) to make monitor running fully controlled by cron timing.

 Suitable command for running from cron is:
-`. /etc/zabbix/scripts/sonicmq_env.sh && /etc/zabbix/scripts/sonicmq_update_stats.sh`
+`. /etc/zabbix/scripts/sonicmq_env.sh && . /etc/zabbix/scripts/sonicmq_update_stats.sh`

 ### Monitor Logging ###